Industry

 While we work with our government partners to resolve this issue, you may recall that several months ago Alberta’s Gaming, Liquor and Cannabis Commission (AGLC) unfairly delisted all BC wines after allegations that some BC wineries were shipping products directly to Albertan consumers.
 This dispute has not yet been resolved.

 To help stop illegal inter-provincial retailing, we need your help.
-Use our new reporting tool to document examples of Alberta retailers advertising in BC and Alberta retailers delivering orders to customers in BC.
+Please send examples of Alberta retailers advertising in BC and Alberta retailers delivering orders to customers in BC to lcrb.investigations@gov.bc.ca with the subject line ‘Inter-Provincial Retailing.’

 Please contact ABLE BC’s Executive Director, Jeff Guignard, at jeff@ablebc.ca if you have any questions.